mapbox/mapbox-gl-draw/docs/API.md

 active | true, false | A feature is active when it is 'selected' in the current mode. `true` and `false` are strings. mode |  simple_select, direct_select, draw_point, draw_line_string, draw_polygon | Indicates which mode Draw is currently in.

 Draw also provides a few more properties on features, but they should not be used for styling.
-For details on them, see "Using Draw with Mapbox GL JS's `queryRenderFeatures`" below.
+For details on them, see "Using Draw with Mapbox GL JS's `queryRenderedFeatures`" below.

 If `opts.userProperties` is set to `true` the properties of a feature will also be available for styling.
 All user properties are prefixed with `user_` to make sure they do not clash with the Draw properties.